HSLdevcom/transitdata-pubtrans-source/README.md

 ## Description

 A proof of concept for following functionalities
-- Connect to ptROI and ptDOI4
+- Connect to Pubtrans ptROI and ptDOI4
 - Fetch rows of data from different tables
 - Connect to a local Pulsar cluster
 - Produce data to pulsar topics